mxxtthias/Anti-Auto-Clicker/README.md

 public class TestCheck extends Check {

     @Override
-    public void onEnable() {
-        // everything in here will be executed, when the Check gets loaded }

-    @Override
     public void execute(User user) {
         // everything in here will be executed
     }